Serve this sweet and spicy Bourbon Chicken recipe over a big bowl of rice for a taste of New Orleans cuisine at your own kitchen table.

 Helpful Kitchen Items:

-- 3 tablespoon cornstarch plus additional as needed to thicken
+- 3 Tbsp cornstarch plus additional as needed to thicken

-- 3 tablespoon vegetable or peanut oil plus additional as needed to fry
+- 3 Tbsp vegetable or peanut oil plus additional as needed to fry

 - 2 cloves garlic minced